graphistry/graphistry-cli/docs/SSO.md

 6. Choose “Skip group assignment for now” and save the changes.
 We will assign the user/group later. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_1_6.png">

 7. Record the field named “Client ID”, and “Okta domain”.
-We have to use these fields to register an Organization SSO ID Provider in graphistry. <a name="okta_1_1_7"></a> <br>
+Using these fields allows you to register an Organization SSO ID Provider in Graphistry.  <a name="okta_1_1_7"></a> <br>
 <img src="img/OIDC_setup/oidc_setup_okta_1_7.png">
 <img src="img/OIDC_setup/oidc_setup_okta_1_8.png">

 8. Assign persons to application. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_1_9.png">

-9. Click the “Assign” same line with the person to assign the application to it. <br>
+9. Click “Assign” on the line of the person you want to assign the application. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_1_10.png">

-10. Click the “Assign” same line as group to assign group to it.
+10. Click “Assign” on the line of the group you want to assign the application.
 If assigned by group, all people in the group can login to this application. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_1_11.png">

 ### OKTA PEOPLE SETUP

-1. Create new people. <br>
+1. Add a new person. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_2_1.png">

-2. Fill in the relative field.If the Activation is set to "Activate later", users will receive an email to set their password and activate the account. <br>
+2. Fill in the relative field.
+If the Activation is set to "Activate later", users will receive an email to set their password and activate the account. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_2_2.png">

 3. If the Activation is set to "Activate now", it will show some options for setting the password.
-If the "I will set password" option is ticked, you can enter a temporary password and can specify user to change their password after first login or not. <br>
+If the "I will set password" option is ticked, you can enter a temporary password and specify if the user changes their password after initial login. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_2_3.png">